NBISweden/workshop_omicsint_ISMBECCB/schedule.md

 <br>
 <br>

 All of the following notebooks can be downloaded from the [source Github repository](https://github.com/NBISweden/workshop_omicsint_ISMBECCB).
 Please refer to the html files if you have difficulty with installations.
-All times are UTC, check your time [here](https://www.worldtimebuddy.com/).
+All times may vary slighlty and are UTC, check your time [here](https://www.worldtimebuddy.com/).

 <br><br>